fastfetch-cli/fastfetch-wiki/Modules-PhysicalDisk.md

   `kind` is `null` there.
 It also skips `/dev/disk/virtual`, so virtual devices are missing rather than hidden — `hideVirtual` has no effect on this platform.
-- **`{size}` is the device size, not the partition size.** The module never looks at partitions or file systems; use `Modules/Disk` for how much of a disk is in use.
+- **`{size}` is the device size, not the partition size.** The module never looks at partitions or file systems; use `Modules-Disk` for how much of a disk is in use.

 ## Implementation